cadet/CADET-Core/README.md

 Since CADET is actively developed, **do not expect a stable API**.
 Breaking changes and extensive restructuring may occur in any commit and release.
 For non-developers it is recommended to upgrade from release to release instead of always working with the most recent commit.

+## Donations

+[Donations](http://paypal.me/modsim) for helping to host, maintain and further extend CADET and related projects are highly appreciated.